Well Done Heckmondwike CSC for their faultless presentation of this year's Grand Finale on a lovely afternoon in West Yorkshire.

 yes - YOU!

 If you are reading this then you must still have some sort of attachment to Short Tracking (OK then if you must, Cycle Speedway!) whether you'd like to admit it or not.
-Therefore, if you've never turned a wheel in our fantastic Grand Prix series or you have but not too many times, then why not take the plunge this year by entering at least one round, maybe your local one to start with?
+Therefore, if you've never turned a wheel in our fantastic Grand Prix series or you have but not too many times, then why not take the plunge by entering at least one round, maybe your closest one to start with?
 You'll be doing the Sport a great favour, having a really enjoyable few laps amongst our much travelled troupe of regulars, get a laugh or two, maybe do some catching up with old friends and/or adversaries and just have a great day out.
 It doesn't matter what your current ability is, middle-age is the only qualification required and you'll be welcomed wholeheartedly.

 If you're old enough you're good enough!

 As from the end of 2018 there were FOUR age categories to keep the racing as fair as possible while providing superb entertainment within a spirit of friendly competitiveness not generally associated with regular Cycle Speedway events:

 - Over 60